 - The practical exam will be of 100 marks of which the candidate needs to score 70% for being eligible for certification.

 The PrCB may however, need to have provisions to conduct the practical exams the same date or on a different day.
 The clauses of fee structure and reappearing shall be applicable for both L1 and L2.

-- Candidates are allowed for one reappearance for theory and one reappearance for practical on payment of the stipulated fee.
+- Candidates are allowed for one reappearance for either theory or practical on payment of the stipulated fee.

 - The reappearing candidates shall undergo written and practical that will have the same format as for fresh candidates.

 - After completion of the stipulate re-appearance chances, the candidates needs to apply afresh either to the existing PrCB or different PrCB.

 No we do not prescribe any books, however, we do describe the syllabus that is freely available on our website..
 A Yoga official guidebook is available in eBook format that is freely available on our website published that may be referred as guidance document.

 Free e-Book for both Level 1 and 2 is available for studying on QCI Yoga Website –

 The result of the candidates are published directly on the dashboards of the candidates.
 Candidate can login into their dashboard via our website for the results.
 The results are not made public respecting the individual privacy and will not be disclosed publically